marnelfr/back-to-laravel/README.md

 {{ $posts->links() }}
 ````

-By default, Laravel use the tailwind css famework.
+By default, Laravel uses the tailwind css famework.
 But we can change
 this in the ``\app\Providers\AppServiceProvider::boot()`` method.
 The supported css frameworks are:
 - bootstrap 4